Active policy development

 The Reserve Bank has published a consultation paper proposing changes to the reporting and publishing of regulatory breaches by banks.

 The Reserve Bank is reviewing its current approach to allowing overseas banks to use restricted words in New Zealand without being registered here as a bank (restricted words include “bank’ and its derivatives such as “banker” and “banking”).
 This work is intended to provide a more transparent and rigorous framework for dealing with this issue - not to materially change the scope for overseas banks to operate in New Zealand without first being registered here.

 Following a public consultation by the Reserve Bank and Ministry of Business, Innovation and Employment, Cabinet agreed in 2018 to a number of legislative amendments designed to remove impediments to compliance with foreign margin requirements for uncleared OTC derivatives.
 These amendments are included in Part 1 of the Financial Markets (Derivatives Margin and Benchmarking) Reform Amendments Bill, which is currently before Parliament.

-The Reserve Bank is consulting on the possibility of debt to income (DTI) or other similar serviceability restrictions being added to the toolkit set out in the Memorandum of Understanding on Macroprudential Policy.
+The Reserve Bank consulted on the possibility of debt to income (DTI) or other similar serviceability restrictions being added to the toolkit set out in the Memorandum of Understanding on Macroprudential Policy.
 This is being considered further as part of Phase 2 of the Review of the Reserve Bank of New Zealand Act.